Hunter Henry: New England Patriots

-2021 season

 On March 19, 2021, Henry signed a three-year, $37.5 million contract with the New England Patriots.
 He scored his first touchdown for the Patriots in Week 4 during a 17–19 home loss to the Tampa Bay Buccaneers.
 Over the first 10 games, Henry caught seven touchdown passes, establishing himself as a frequent red zone target for rookie quarterback Mac Jones.
 He finished the 2021 season with 50 receptions for 603 receiving yards and nine receiving touchdowns.

-2022 season

 Henry returned as the Patriots starting tight end in 2022.
 He finished the season with 41 catches for 509 yards and two touchdowns.

+In the 2023 season, Henry finished with 42 receptions for 419 receiving yards and six receiving touchdowns.

+On March 8, 2024, Henry signed a three-year contract extension with the Patriots.
+Henry finished the 2024 season with 66 receptions for 674 yards and two touchdowns.

 NFL career statistics

 Personal life

 Henry's parents are Mark Henry and Jenny Henry, and they live in Little Rock.
 His father was an offensive lineman for the Arkansas Razorbacks from 1987–1991.
 He lettered four years for the Razorbacks.
 Henry has three siblings; Hayden, Hudson and Hope.
 Hayden was a linebacker at Arkansas from 2017-2022.
-Hudson is a redshirt junior tight end also at the University of Arkansas.
+Hudson was a tight end for the Razorbacks from 2019-2022.

 Henry was married on June 30, 2018.
-Hunter and his wife have one son.
+Hunter and his wife have one son and one daughter.

 Henry is a Christian.
 He has said, “I would say my faith is the most important thing to me.
 My dad is a pastor in Little Rock.
 I’ve grown up in a Christian background my whole life.
 My faith is the most important thing to me; that’s the one message that I want to convey to everybody.”